 The Board was the subject of an alleged fraud dating from 2019.
 In 2019 Caranua made an advance payment of €11,481 to a hospital in Northern Ireland on foot of an application to fund surgery which was arranged under the HSE Cross Border Directive.
 Following the surgery, the individual submitted a claim to the HSE who refunded monies to the individual in August 2019.
 In consequence of that reimbursement, the grant provided by Caranua should have been repaid.
 However, this was not done.
-Caranua has referred the matter to An Garda Siochana and it is understood that the matter remains under investigation.
+Caranua referred the matter to An Garda Siochana in September 2019 and a file was forwarded to the Office of the Director of Public Prosecutions (DPP) in October 2023.
+Caranua was notified in December 2023 of a decision by the DPP not to prosecute.
+In light of the foregoing, the Board is not in a position to pursue the matter further.